 In-depth knowledge of your risk for diseases can be beneficial in a significant way.
 Knowing your risk is low equally provides a sense of relief from uncertainty.

 It is important to note, however, that testing won’t eliminate your risks at all.
-But with proper guidance from your doctor or healthcare provider, the information you get from a DNA test will empower you to make informed lifestyle and medical changes.
+But the information you get from a DNA test is essential.
+It will empower you to make informed lifestyle and medical changes.
 Seek help from a qualified health professional.

 LifeDNA is a personal genomics company based in Hawaii, USA.
 It was founded in 2017 by Cyril Moukarzel, Jared Kushi, and Steve Markowitz.